markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/04/21/credulous/index.md

   - COVID
 ---

 An article was published by Stuff the other day about [cosmetic acupuncture](https://www.newshub.co.nz/home/lifestyle/2021/04/going-under-the-needle-is-cosmetic-acupuncture-the-new-botox.html) - a discredited idea that sticking needles in your face can be an alternative to paying for a face lift.
 Half way through reading the article it started to feel really familiar, like I’d already read it but on the topic of a different unproven therapy.
-Sure enough, a quick search for the reporter’s previous work turned up a recent article in stuff [about reiki](https://www.newshub.co.nz/home/lifestyle/2021/01/auckland-reiki-healer-says-guided-energy-healing-on-the-rise-for-stressed-burnt-out-kiwis.html) - a “therapy” where someone heals you by holding their hands near you.
+Sure enough, a quick search for the reporter’s previous work turned up a recent article in stuff [about reiki](https://www.newshub.co.nz/home/lifestyle/2021/01/auckland-reiki-healer-says-guided-energy-healing-on-the-rise-for-stressed-burnt-out-kiwis.html) - a "therapy" where someone heals you by holding their hands near you.

 <!-- more -->